• Skip to primary navigation

 Which Type of Rice is Best for Rice Pudding?

-The best type is often just sold in supermarkets as 'pudding rice'.
-In France, you'll find this simply labelled as 'Riz rond' which is best as it's short-grain, round rice.
+The best type of rice is often just sold in supermarkets, labelled as 'pudding rice'.
+In France, this is simply 'Riz rond' which is best as it's short-grain, round rice.

 Otherwise arborio or carnaroli rice (also used for risotto) are good too but if possible, get the round pudding rice.
+It's not only simpler but cheaper.
 I have found by using the latter risotto rice, it absorbs slightly less than pudding rice.
 If this is the case, leave to thicken longer.

 French Rice Pudding with 2 Yolks

-As we have been mad about making macarons and need egg whites, I love using a couple of egg yolks in this recipe.
-Added to the hot rice at the end of cooking, the result is an extra creamy version (without using any cream) and nourishing too.
+As we have been mad about making macarons and need egg white recipes, I love using a couple of egg yolks in this recipe.
+Added to the hot rice at the end of cooking, the result is an extra creamy version (without using any cream) and nourishing too, adding vitamin D and protein.

-Whisk the yolks and sugar together then add a little of the hot rice cream, mix together and stir into the rice pudding.
+Temper the yolks first so that the eggs won't coagulate.
+Before I used to whisk the yolks and sugar together then add a little of the hot rice cream, mix together and stir into the rice pudding.
+Now I just take it off the heat and add the yolks gradually, stirring well for each.

 Once the hot rice pudding is poured into bowls, leave aside to cool then chill covered in the fridge until ready to serve.